amplab/clipper-v0/monitoring/README.md

 3. Navigate to [http://localhost:3000](http://localhost:3000) and log in with username "admin" and the password "admin".

-4. On Grafana home screen, you should see a "Clipper Metrics" link in the list of recently viewed dashboards.
+4. On the Grafana home screen, you should see a "Clipper Metrics" link in the list of recently viewed dashboards.
 Click the link to access the default metrics dashboard.

 5. Start Clipper (see section above)